 It’s a place that appeals to surf fans for the vast expansion of surf-worthy beaches, for families looking for a friendly relaxing escape from home, and for couples looking for a romantic retreat.
 It’s a place packed with things to see and do.
 And most importantly, a place blessed with stunning forested trails, spectacular sandy beaches, and ever-dramatic waves.

 I guarantee it’s a place you’ll wish to return to time and time again.

-But before you book that trip, check out our top accommodation recommendations for the area.
+But before you book that trip, check out what we feel are the top accommodations in Tofino.

 Top Accommodations in Tofino

 If you’re looking for deluxe beachfront accommodations, try…

 Pacific Sands Beach Resort

 Located on beautiful Cox Bay Beach, the accommodations at this resort give you front row seating to some of the most spectacular West Coast ocean views.